theMK2k/Media-Hoarder/docs/02-IMDB-ID-Detection.md

 4. Furthermore remove anything enclosed in brackets from filtered name
 5. Feed the filtered name into a search query to IMDB

-- the search return no result: remove the last word from filtered name and run 5. again
+- the search returns no result: remove the last word from the filtered name and run 5. again
 - the search returns exactly one result: use this result's IMDB ID
 - the search returns more than one result: check if the result's release year is included in the extracted years from 4.
   - a year matched: use this result's IMDB ID